 So to help us steer this new design ride in the right direction, we decided to enlist the help of an interior designer.
 I always knew I had an eye for design (and I know what I like), but you need more than good taste to create a stylish space.
 That much I know for sure.
 I've always admired Tali Roth's work.
 The Homepolish designer is a fellow Aussie, so I knew we'd get along, but her contemporary and clean aesthetic is what really sold me.
 I knew the two of us could create some interior design magic—and we did!

 She also taught me so much about the process along the way.
-For example, I had no idea how to create a floor plan or that we even needed one, and that it would take about five months to redecorate the living and dining rooms from start to finish.
+For example, I had no idea how to create a floor plan or that we even needed one, and that it would take about five months to redecorate the living and dining rooms from start to finish—here are a few things I learned.
 So without further ado, take the tour of our modern Los Angeles apartment with some style notes from Roth and me on how to decorate a small space.

 CREATE A FLOOR PLAN